-Capto adhere ImpRes is designed for post protein A polishing of monoclonal antibodies.
-Removal of leached protein A, aggregates, host cell proteins, nucleic acids and viruses from monoclonal antibodies is performed in either flow-through or bind-elute mode.
-In flow-through mode the antibody passes directly through the column while the contaminants are bound, while in bind-elute mode the high resolution of the small bead is utilized for separation of antibody monomer from contaminants during elution.
+Capto MMC ImpRes is designed for post protein A polishing of monoclonal antibodies.
+Removal of contaminants such as aggregates, host cells, and leached protein A in either bind-elute or flowthrough mode.
+In bind-elute mode the resolution of the small bead is utilized for separation of antibody monomer from contaminants during elution while in flowthrough mode the antibody passes directly through the column while the contaminants are bound.